Charles Lee speaking at the National Press Club upon the release of the Toxic Wastes and Race report.

 In addressing environmental racism today, what do you see as the great challenges before us?

 There are probably many ways to answer this question, but I think one of the most important challenges is nurturing the next generation of leaders.
-I observed on the 20th anniversary of the signing of Executive Order 12898 on environmental justice that "we must rise to the paradigmatic challenges created by climate change, increasing health and income disparities, equitable development, sustainable communities, globalization impacts such as goods (freight) movement, and other issues… EJ issues will be local, regional, national and international.
-If we are to rise to these challenges, we must nurture new generations of EJ leaders—knowledgeable about how to work in both communities and institutions, armed with stellar technical and legal skills, and most important, guided by audacious vision and commitment."
+I observed on the 20th anniversary of the signing of Executive Order 12898 on environmental justice that "we must rise to the paradigmatic challenges created by climate change, increasing health and income disparities, equitable development, sustainable communities, globalization impacts such as goods (freight) movement, and other issues… EJ issues will be local, tribal, regional, national, and international.
+If we are to rise to these challenges, we must nurture new generations of EJ leaders—knowledgeable about how to work in both communities and institutions, armed with stellar technical and legal skills, and most important, guided by audacious vision, commitment, and spirit."
 For this reason, it is really good to see all the students and young people come forward with a consciousness of these issues.
 They will be the next generation of leaders.

 |Charles Lee with the Rev. Leon White, the Rev. Benjamin Chavis, Jr., in front of the historical marker that the State of North Carolina unveiled at the 30th anniversary celebration of the protests.|